 Talks and Q&A with Dr Adam Greenstein and Dr Kate Kellet from our North West Research Network.

-This session featured talks about research into vascular dementia, focussing on the role of blood vessels in the brain.
+This session featured talks about research into vascular dementia, focusing on the role of blood vessels in the brain.
 Our speakers spoke about how understanding how blood vessels are affected in dementia could highlight way to protect the brain from the condition.

 Dr Adam Greenstein is a consultant physician at Manchester Royal Infirmary where he specializes in the care of people with high blood pressure (hypertension) and in Care of the Elderly medicine (also known as 'Geriatrics' or 'Gerontology').
 He splits his time between his work at the hospital and his work in the lab, where he leads a group studying the smallest arteries in the brain and how they supply blood to brain tissue.
 In his talk, he will discuss the link between hypertension and vascular dementia and outline some exciting new leads that the team are working on in order to try and prevent the disease from developing.